 Seat belts should lock and even retract in the event of an accident or rollover, securing an occupant in a safe position.
 When manufacturers use faulty designs or bad component parts, seat belts fail to do their job.
 The results can be catastrophic, including quadriplegia, traumatic brain injury, and even death.

 Texas seat belt laws can be complex.
-All occupants are required to wear safety belts, and children under four feet, nine inches have their own requirements.
+All occupants are required to wear safety belts, and children under four feet, ni1ne inches have their own requirements.
 However, when you do everything right and your seat belt still fails, you have legal recourse.
-Contact an attorney if you believe a defective seat belt caused your severe car accident injuries.
+Contact a Houston, Texas seat belt failure attorney if you believe a defective seat belt caused your severe car accident injuries.